My problem with “Moneyball” by Michael Lewis

 If Mr. Lewis had honored our agreement and shared that section related to our interview, he would have gotten the following feedback from me.
 If you find this too long, for most readers the fourth section is the critical one for a clearer picture of what was left out of the “Moneyball” view about how things were evolving in baseball:

 RE: the quote "I needed to be a GM if I was going to see my stuff ever used."

-The lack of context here gives a decidedly false impression.
-It is being used as if the quote applies to my experiences during my 21-year career rather than about the radical stuff that I wanted to do if I were going to continue my career.
-As is, it seems to imply that none of my stuff was ever being used, which is a zillion miles from the demonstrable truth.
+You present this quote out of context, implying it was meant to apply to my experiences during my 21-year career rather than about the more radical stuff that I wanted to do if I were going to continue my career.
+As is, it seems to imply that none of my stuff was ever being used, which is miles from the demonstrable truth.
 Again, that quote was about my recent decision to leave that career because I felt I had accomplished all the ground-breaking stuff that the present atmosphere in the game would allow me to do in an advisory role.
 I wanted to continue to push the envelope, and I realized that the stuff left in my bag that I was really excited about doing was also such radical stuff that I would need to be a GM if it were to ever see the light of day.